dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 After [Avalonia ran into this problem](https://github.com/AvaloniaUI/Avalonia/issues/9549), they [ removed all use of Rx.NET](https://github.com/AvaloniaUI/Avalonia/pull/9749) in January 2023.
 In the discussion of [#1461](https://github.com/dotnet/reactive/issues/1461) you'll see some people talking about not being able to use Rx because of this problem.

-Recently, a [workaround](#the-workaround) has been discovered.
+Since then, a [workaround](#the-workaround) has been discovered.
 Unfortunately, although this mitigates the problem to some extent, the workaround has shortcomings, meaning it can't be used in all scenarios.
-It happens to work for this particular example, so we can see that when it works, it reduces the output sizes considerably:
+It happens to work for the particular example I'm using to create these tables, so we can see that when it works, it reduces the output sizes considerably:

 | Deployment type | Size without Rx | Size with Rx using workaround |
 |--|--|--|